Your meter can have 3 different kinds of debt:

 If we’ve added discretionary credit to your meter

 We’ll take an amount off your meter balance every day until the discretionary credit debt has been repaid.
-We won’t take more than £3 a week, unless we've agreed otherwise.
+We won’t take more than £3 a week, unless we've agreed that with you.

 If you’re struggling to pay for your energy